CareSet/Zermelo/README.md

 ------------------
 * Write SQL, automatically get a web-based report
 * Decorate each row in the report with links, buttons, JS and other bootstrap-based HTML goodness.
-* Control the entire web report using a single PHP file, which contains SQL and decorations.
+* Control the entire web report using a single PHP file, which contains SQL and web interface decorations.
 * GET/POST/JSON/URL parameters are all available as local functions/variables in the single file.
 This allows the SQL to be heavily modified based on the paramaters passed in to the specific report url.
-* Automatically support server side data paging
+* Automatically support server side data paging, allows engine to report against very large databases
-* Any report data can be downloaded in CSV files
+* Any report data can be downloaded in CSV file(s)
 * Report automatically generates JSON data source that can be used as an API
-* Supports Laravel's Blade templating engine out of the box
+* Supports Laravel's Blade templating engine out of the box (with more effort supports any front end templating engine).

 We have a [feature roadmap](FullFeature.md) if you want to see where we are going